 In April of 2020, we surveyed over 5,000 global workers to get a sense of how their work from home life had changed.
 We found that 53% of global respondents didn’t have a dedicated desk, PC/laptop, or reliable internet connection, and 43% of them were working from kitchen tables, sofas, or even beds.

 No matter where you’re working, practice reducing outside distractions in order to more easily focus on the tasks at hand.
 The best way to do this is to start small.
 For example, if you’re frequently distracted by noise, try noise cancelling headphones.
 If you don’t have a great working chair, try using a lumbar-support cushion.
-By simplifying your surroundings and finding solutions for common distractors, you can find focus and flow, instead of suffering from constant distractions.
+By simplifying your home office setup and finding solutions for common distractors, you can find focus and flow, instead of suffering from constant distractions.

 Problem: You’ve developed some bad habits when it comes to procrastinating.